 Reporting and Governance

 The APCP-T advises the National Statistician, who is also the Authority Chief Executive and a member of the UK Statistics Authority Board.
+The APCP-T will also advise NSCASE should it prove necessary for the committee to consider subject matter related to technical aspects of the calculation of consumer prices statistics.

 The chair of the APCP-T will prepare a report annually on the activities of the Panel, for the National Statistician, who in turn can decide whether specific matters need to be discussed by the UK Statistics Authority Board.
 This report will be created as a joint document outlining the activities and decisions of both the Technical and Stakeholder Panels.
-It is to be prepared following the final APCPT meeting in September, and published prior to the final UK Statistics Authority Board in December.
+It is to be prepared following the final APCP-T meeting in October, and published prior to the final UK Statistics Authority Board in December.

 Under the Statistics and Registration Service Act 2007, the UK Statistics Authority Board is responsible for the compilation, maintenance and publication of the Retail Prices Index (RPI).